More small and medium businesses are being audited these days. Canada Revenue Agency (CRA) has ramped up audits of small- to medium-sized enterprises.

 Accurate, detailed records are your best tool in making any audit process easier for you.

 Compile everything CRA asks for - no more and no less.
-During the audit, answer all questions honestly, but don't try to be helpful by providing extra information.
-You don't want to open up a new can of worms.
+During the audit, answer all questions honestly, but don't offer anything that wasn't asked for.
+You don't want to complicate things.

 Once an audit is completed and CRA decides tax adjustments are required, the agency will send you a proposed statement of adjustments for rebuttal, usually within 30 days, prior to issuing a notice of re-assessment detailing any additional taxes and interest owing, plus penalties.
 If you don't agree with the CRA assessment, all is not lost.
 You can always appeal through the normal appeal process.